And in the End...

-"And in the End..." is the 331st and final episode of the American television series ER.
-The two-hour episode aired on NBC on April 2, 2009 and was preceded by a one-hour retrospective special.
+"And in the End..." is the series finale of the American medical drama television series ER.
+The two-hour episode, which serves as the 22nd episode of the fifteenth season and the 331st episode overall, was written by John Wells and directed by Rod Holcomb and aired on NBC on April 2, 2009.
+It was preceded by a one-hour retrospective special.